 Making processes visible, his work uses light as a medium for generating space and forming the interface between what is barely perceptible and the trace of what has just taken place.
 In this way, he attempts to create a framework for temporary pictorial processes and for the perception of images.
 The focus lies on the situated experience of non-recurring events, which is created by the entanglement of place and image as well as by the interaction between deterministic mechanical structures and chance.

-Born in 1991 in Izhevsk, Russia, she studied art at the Saarland School of Fine Arts and is a student of Professor Eric Lanz.
+Born in 1991 in Izhevsk, Russia, she studied art at the Saarland School of Fine Arts.
 Her artistic practice focuses on the photographic image and its complex status as an object and a commodity.
 During the process of creating her installations, she seeks to break down photographic images and reveal pictorial realities previously unknown to the viewer.
 The source material for these confrontations with images come from places as diverse as eBay, private archives, books, Instagram and supermarkets.